 “He was a writer … at the right place at the wrong time.”

-That’s the hype line on the video trailer for Double Take, a 1998 straight-to-video thriller starring Craig Sheffer (A River Runs Through It, TV’s One Tree Hill), Brigitte Bako (Dark Tide, Red Shoe Diaries) and Costas Mandylor (the Saw films, Picket Fences).
+That’s the tagline on the video trailer for Double Take, a 1998 straight-to-video thriller starring Craig Sheffer (A River Runs Through It, TV’s One Tree Hill), Brigitte Bako (Dark Tide, Red Shoe Diaries) and Costas Mandylor (the Saw films, Picket Fences).

-In present day Generic Metropolitan City, 1998, struggling novelist Connor McEwan (Sheffer) wants to make it work with his estranged wife, who’s divorcing him.
+Present day Generic Metropolitan City, 1998.
+Struggling novelist Connor McEwan (Sheffer) wants to make it work with his estranged wife, who’s divorcing him.
 During a trip to the jewelry store to purchase her a gift, a thug (Mandykor) guns down the owner.
-Connor manages to escape and later picks out the shooter in a police lineup.
-The man is found guilty in court and sentenced to prison.
+Connor manages to escape and later picks out the shooter in a police lineup, who’s then found guilty in court and sentenced to prison.

 But there’s a problem.
-A beautiful woman (Bakko) mysteriously arrives claiming that Sheffer made a mistake, that the wrong man was convicted of the crime.
-Connor later spots the thug on the street and, realizing his error, spends the rest of the film trying to convince police that they got the wrong guy.
+A beautiful woman (Bakko) mysteriously arrives, claiming Sheffer made a mistake; she says the wrong man was convicted of the crime.
+Connor later spots the real thug on the street and, realizing his error, spends the rest of the film trying to convince police that they got the wrong effing guy.

-Double Take came to video stores just as DVD was taking off during the latter years of the ’80s/’90s direct-to-video rental boom.
-There are glimpses of high quality film-making on display, but underneath the (at times) slick images lies an unmistakable so-bad-it’s-good style B-thriller.
+Double Take arrived in video rental stores just as DVD was taking off in the latter years of the ’80s and ’90s direct-to-video boom.
+There are glimpses of high quality filmmaking on display here, but underneath the (at times) slick images lies an unmistakable so-bad-it’s-good-style B-thriller.

-One funny point — Sheffer manages to divert your attention away from the questionable thesping and plot holes with…his hair!
+One funny point: Sheffer manages to divert the viewer’s attention away from his questionable thesping and the film’s plot holes with…his hair!!
 His ridiculous mushroom cut could have only been cool in 1998!
-(I should know.
-I had one too.)
+(I should know; I had one too.)

-Brigitte Bako (as Nikki Capelli) is basically a female version of Sheffer (sans the hairdo).
-Her acting is on par with her leading man and she looks good in all manner of skimpy attire the costumers dress her up in.
-Bako would later involve herself in “respectable” pursuits, such as TV’s G-Spot (which she also produced) and voice work in animated series like Gargoyles and Godzilla: The Animated Series, both mid-’90s cartoons.
+Brigitte Bako (as Nikki Capelli) is a female version of Sheffer (sans the hairdo), her acting on par with her leading man, and she looks good in all manner of skimpy attire the costumers throw on her.
+Bako would later involve herself in “respectable” pursuits, such as TV’s G-Spot (which she also produced), and voice work in animated series like Gargoyles and Godzilla: The Animated Series (both mid-’90s cartoons).

-Double Take is filled with red herrings and twists and turns, which is what I remember most about low-budget ’90s direct-to-video/late-night Skinemax fare.
-In fact, there are soooo many twists it can be confusing if you’re not paying attention.
-But this is what you do with a limited budget—throw as many plot twists as you can at the viewer to keep ’em interested and draw attention away from the acting, plot holes, and low-budget action set pieces.
+Double Take is filled with red herrings, twists and turns, which is what I remember most about low-budget, ’90s, direct-to-video/late-night Skinemax shizz.
+In fact, there are soooo many twists it can be confusing if you’re not paying attention…but this is what you do with a limited budget—throw as many twists as you can at the viewer to keep ’em interested and draw attention away from the acting, inconsistencies, and low-grade action set-pieces.

 The funniest quote in the movie comes when Sheffer tries explaining to his neighbor buddy that Bako’s Capelli might not be who she seems: